Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 Just run the `props` command and the list will be updated automatically.
 Use the -nw option to disable or disable it completely in the script settings (see ["Prop script settings"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config#prop-script-settings) below).
 If you've disabled the this setting you can update the list manually in the `Edit device fingerprint` menu.

 If you already have a device fingerprint set by the module, and it has been updated in the current fingerprints list, it will be automatically updated when the prints list gets an update.
 Just reboot to apply.
+This function can be turned of in the script settings (see ["Prop script settings"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config#prop-script-settings) below)

 **_Current fingerprints list version - v42_**